 1. Visit Golestan Palace in Tehran

 In the centre of the city you can find the colorful Golestan Palace.
 While the entrance fee to this palace does not come cheap (up to 940000 IRR if all exhibitions are visited), it might be worth paying the entrance fee (150000 IRR) and the entrance fee to the main hall (150000 IRR).
-The garden of the palace is filled with extreme detailed and colorful tiled walls, which is unexpected to find in such a concrete city as Tehran!
+The garden of the palace is filled with extreme detailed and colorful tiled walls, which is unexpected to find in such a concrete jungle as Tehran!
 Take some time to walk around the garden and admire the mosaics from up closer, as every mosaic pattern is different.
 Then continue to admire the Golestan Palace from the inside, and be prepared to be amazed.
-Stunning architecture are awaiting you in Tehran…
+Stunning architecture is awaiting you in Tehran, so be sure to add it to your Iran Bucket List!

 2. The US Den of Espionage in Tehran